Create your role's brief & scan 10 candidates for free.

 See who keeps delivering, not just who can do the job.

-Strong on keeping things aligned, lighter on winning people over, the demand that decides it.
+Momentum on keeping things aligned, friction on winning people over, the demand that decides it.

 Stop rewarding the best talker, score what actually decides the role.